darktable-org/dtorg/content/pages/install.md

 </style>

-...&nbsp;or get the latest stable source package and build it yourself, look what to do if you are running Windows or get the hot new stuff from our git repository.
+...&nbsp;or get the latest stable source package and build it yourself, look what to do if you are running OSX or Windows or get the hot new stuff from our git repository.

 # Prerequisites